netbox-community/go-netbox/docs/DeviceBay.md

 ### NewDeviceBay

-`func NewDeviceBay(id int32, url string, display string, device NestedDevice, name string, created NullableTime, lastUpdated NullableTime, ) *DeviceBay`
+`func NewDeviceBay(id int32, url string, display string, device Device, name string, created NullableTime, lastUpdated NullableTime, ) *DeviceBay`

 NewDeviceBay instantiates a new DeviceBay object
 This constructor will assign default values to properties that have it defined,